This post has been sponsored by North Dakota Tourism, but, of course, all words and opinions are my own.

 It’s true that the state is the least visited in the U.S., but it also may be the most underrated.
 Here’s a list of ten awesome things to do in North Dakota.
 And bonus, as the least visited state, you probably won’t have to fight tourists and crowds on your adventures.

 Trek to the top of Crow Flies High just west of New Town, and see the same view that William Clark saw when looking out for Meriwether Lewis.
 At 2,086 feet above sea level, onlookers will have a postcard-like view of Lake Sakakawea, the Four Bears Bridge and when the tides are low, the ruins of Sanish (the old town was flooded after the completion of the Garrison Dam).
 While there are no defined trails on Crow Flies High, hiking to the top is very easy, as the terrain is mostly grass.
+However, if you are planning on going hiking, then you should make sure to check out these hiking guides here.

 Located near Bismarck, Hawktree is an 18 round links-style design golf course.
 The course utilizes the natural terrain and native grasses in its design, providing breathtaking views at every hole.
 Hawktree is open to the public and boasts a wonderful restaurant so you can relax and enjoy a meal after the round.